Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 Covariance estimator: robust
 ```

-This provides us with the key parameters of our model, that can analyze now !
+This provides us with the key parameters of our model, that we can analyze now !

 ## Interpreting the GARCH Parameters